 Engage Facilitators – all our Trainers are Volunteers who deliver the programme in their free time or with their employers approval.
 Engage could not run without their passion and commitment to improving men’s health.
 We wish to record our sincere thanks to all of them!

 Initially, five Engage ‘Units’ were developed collectively forming a programme titled ‘Engaging Men in Health’ which explored how gender & social determinants affect health, and how values & attitudes of practitioners and how they consult with men can shape health outcomes.

 Later, in 2015, Unit 6 was added to the programme.
 This specifically looks at ‘Connecting with Young Men’ – especially in relation to their mental health.

 ‘Men in the Middle’ (Unit 7) was created in 2018, and focuses upon how to engage middle-aged men in order to improve their mental health and wellbeing.

-A further Unit is, currently, being developed.
-This is called ‘On Feirm Ground’, and will work with Teagasc Advisors to support and improve the health and wellbeing of Irish farmers.
+A further Unit called ‘On Feirm Ground’, was developed in 2020 and has been rolled out nationally with and for agricultural advisors, it works to support and improve the health and wellbeing of farmers through engagement and signposting.

 There are two types of Engage training:

 Training for Trainers – an intensive, mostly residential course, designed to give Engage Facilitators the knowledge, skills, experience and support to deliver Engage workshops to others.
 These are only run occasionally to meet the ongoing needs of the programme.